 Welcome from the Presiding Bishop

-Last I would like to add that we firmly believe that the best way for the Church to advance the Christian Faith is to abstain from ecclesiastic politics, and to devote all our energy to preaching the Gospel of Christ, and celebrating the sacraments of our Redemption.
+Lastly, I would like to add that we firmly believe that the best way for the Church to advance the Christian Faith is to abstain from ecclesiastical politics, and to devote all our energy to preaching the Gospel of Christ, and celebrating the sacraments of our Redemption.
 Our mission as the Church is to point always beyond ourselves and towards our Saviour preaching the Gospel of God's Love in Christ for humanity.

 +Peter D Robinson,